firefly-cpp/NiaARM/README.md

 problem.rules.to_csv('output.csv')
 ```

-#### Interest measures
+#### Interestingness measures

-The framework implements several popular interest measures, which can be used to compute the fitness function value of rules
+The framework implements several popular interestingness measures, which can be used to compute the fitness function value of rules
 and for assessing the quality of the mined rules.
-A full list of the implemented interest measures along with their descriptions
-and equations can be found [here](interest_measures.md).
+A full list of the implemented interestingness measures along with their definitions can be found [here](interestingness_measures.md).

 ### Visualization